charlesreid1/asmodeus/README.md

 * `faketime/` - directory with a basic C program that prints the "current" date and time.
     This is useful for testing libfaketime.

-* `DRAWING.txt` - the drawing/diagram/figure you want plastered on your github timeline.
+* `DRAWING.txt` - input file to CreateDatesList.py, the drawing/diagram/figure you want plastered on your github timeline.

 * `CreateDatesList.py` - for a given drawing, generate a list of dates to fill in that drawing.

+* `DATES.txt` - output file from CreateDatesList, list of dates required to draw your space invader or whatever.

 * `GithubCheckinScript.py` - given a list of dates as input, make a .sh file as output that will, in one go, back-commit everything that is needed, possibly just using sample file names but that will eventually be hooked up with the fire hose that is automatically-generated blog content.